xanaptdoliveira/Brick-Encoder/README.md

 -
 This code reflects our attempts at going tangible with legos using object detection.

 Thank you to professor Sérgio Rebelo ((👋)) for taking the time to provide this code, allowing us to try out image classification and object detection.
-We learned a lot, loved the image classification process, and will CERTAINLY use this knowledge and experiment with roboflow in the future.
+We learned a lot, loved the image classification process, and will CERTAINLY use this knowledge and experiment using roboflow in the future.

 <img src="images/img2.png" width="60%">